-Chatbots are great for optimising Customer Experience online because they’re available 24/7, you can seamlessly integrate them into your website and you can provide quick responses to queries in a record amount of time.
-AI can help you provide better and faster customer service, not to mention personalised service.
-It’s a win-win for your brand and for your customers.
+Chatbots are great for optimizing's Customer Experience online because they're available 24/7 you can seamlessly integrate them into your website and you can provide quick responses to queries in a record amount of time.
+AI can help you provide better and faster customer service not to mention personalized service.
+It's a win-win for your brand and for your customers.

 8. Don't forget about the post-purchase experience

-Later on, you can share promotional offers, sales alerts, event invites, helpful how-to content and anything else that has the potential to add value to their experience.
-Remember, personalisation is key, so try to create curated communications based on past purchases.
+Later on you can share promotional offers sales alerts event invites helpful how-to content and anything else that has the potential to add value to their experience.
+Remember personalization is key so try to create curated communications based on past purchases.